-Using Permalinks in Wordpress
+Using Permalinks in WordPress

-By default, the Permalink structure looks like this: http://yourwebsite.com/?p=123456.
+By default, the Permalink structure looks like this: http://yourwebsite.com/?p=1234.
 This URL is not a user-friendly link and is not SEO-optimal.
-Which is easier to navigate to, http://yourwebsite.com/?p=123456 or http://yourwebsite.com/about?
+Which is going to be easier to navigate to, http://yourwebsite.com/?p=1234 or http://yourwebsite.com/about?

-The two Permalink structures that are best and will benefit your site most are either
+To change your Permalinks, go to your WordPress dashboard > Settings > Permalinks.
+The two Permalink structures that are best and will benefit your site most are:

-Post Name or this custom structure:
+- Or this custom structure: /%category%/%postname%/